-Raymond H Curry MD, FACPProfessor of Medicine and Medical Education Senior Associate Dean for Educational AffairsUniversity of Illinois College of Medicine
+Raymond H Curry, MD, FACPProfessor of Medicine and Medical Education Senior Associate Dean for Educational AffairsUniversity of Illinois College of Medicine

 A native of Lexington, Kentucky, Dr. Curry is a graduate of the University of Kentucky and of the Washington University School of Medicine in St. Louis.
 He completed residency training in internal medicine at Northwestern University/McGaw Medical Center in 1985, and then joined the faculty in general internal medicine.
 From 1998-2014 he served as vice dean for education at the Northwestern University Feinberg School of Medicine, overseeing all aspects of undergraduate, graduate, and continuing medical education.
 In directing graduate medical education throughout the Northwestern system, he also served as president of the McGaw Medical Center of Northwestern University.
 He was recruited to the University of Illinois College of Medicine in 2015 to lead a comprehensive revision of the medical school curriculum.